June 27. Today's Birthdays

 NAMES

-Yelnur Beissenbayev (1986) - Deputy of the Majilis of Parliament of Kazakhstan, 7th convocation, member of the Committee on Social and Cultural Development.
+Yelnur Beissenbayev (1986) is the deputy of the Majilis of the Parliament of Kazakhstan, VII convocation, member of the sociocultural development committee.

-Born in Kentau town, Chimkent region, he received his bachelor's and master's degrees from the Al-Farabi Kazakh National University.
+Born in former Chimkent region is the graduate of the Al Farabi Kazakh National University.